SeldonIO/sig-mlops-jenkins-classic/README.md

 ## Set up

 As a pre-requisite you need to ensure that have access to a Kubernetes cluster.
-In particular, this guide requires the following pre- requisites:
+In particular, this guide requires the following pre-requisites:

 - A Kubernetes cluster running v1.13+.
 - Jenkins Classic installed in your cluster.
+You can find instructions on how to install and configure it on the [Installing Jenkins on your K8s cluster](#Installing-Jenkins-on-your-K8s-cluster) section.
 - Seldon Core v0.5.1 installed in your cluster.

 **TODO:** Add note on ArgoCD (or Seldon Deploy??)

-### Jenkins Config

-The configurations required in the Jenkins server are:

-- Install the GitHub Plugin [(for automated webhook triggers)](https://support.cloudbees.com/hc/en-us/articles/115003015691-GitHub-Webhook-Non-Multibranch-Jobs).
-- Provide a GitHub token with read access so it can clone relevant repositories.
-- Set-up webhooks so that GitHub can send push requests.

 ## Use cases